dfinity/motoko/ic-stub/README.md

 Status
 ------

-This is neither complete nor authorative.
+This is neither complete nor authoritative.
 Since this is primarily meant for testing the output of Motoko, code paths not exercised by Motoko may not be present; in particular, error handling and input validation is incomplete.